 But the biggest question is, do these turtles see in the dark?

-Can turtles see in the dark?

 That these animals will comfortably locate their food and even move around at night is no secret.

 Thanks to the increased number of rod cells in their retinas, these animals have a vision akin to daylight.
 Besides, these light receptors come in handy in cushioning their eyes against light sensitivity.

 While at it, turtles tend to adjust their eyes depending on the quantity of light at their disposal.